BatChat-logo

 Description:

 Taking you into the field to discover the world of bat conservation.
 BatChat is for anyone who loves bats or has an interest in the conservation of these fascinating mammals.
-Ecologist and Bat Conservation Trust Trustee Steve Roe takes you on-location, talking to the experts as well as local heroes to bring you the latest from the world of bats.
-Series 6 is out now with episodes released every other Wednesday.
-In this series we travel to Northumberland to visit the UK's largest-known winter hibernation roost of pipistrelle bats, to Pembrokeshire to talk to the woman who discovered the first barbastelle bats in Wales and to the creator of a groundbreaking bat detector that's making waves in the bat conservation community.
+Ecologist and Chair of the Bat Conservation Trust Steve Roe takes you on-location, talking to the experts as well as local heroes to bring you the latest from the world of bats.
+Series 7 is currently being released with new episodes dropping every other Wednesday.
+In this upcoming series we travel to the Yorkshire Dales to visit the Hoffman limekiln, to Pembrokeshire to visit the infamous greater horseshoe bat roost at Stackpole and to a disused water mill that is now home to one of the most important bat colonies in Wales.
 Get in touch with feedback and ideas for stories you’d like to hear: comms@bats.org.uk Bats are magical but misunderstood mammals.
 At the Bat Conservation Trust we have a vision of a world rich in wildlife where bats and people thrive together.

 Twitter: